BcryptNet/bcrypt.net/readme.md

 ## Compiling

-You'll need at least VS2015 with the current SDK (check the global.json file for the current version);
+You'll need at least VS2017 with the current SDK https://www.microsoft.com/net/download;
-You can grab the version required from https://github.com/aspnet/Tooling/blob/master/known-issues.md#missing-sdk

 The nuget packages can be built by running `buildfornuget.cmd` or